posaune0423/boltjs-slack-bot/README.md

 # boltjs-slack-bot

 ## Overview
-This is a Slack app built with the [Bolt for JavaScript framework](https://slack.dev/bolt-js/) that delivers letter in the workspace.
+This is a Slack app built with the [Bolt for JavaScript framework](https://slack.dev/bolt-js/).

 ## Running locally